NullVoxPopuli/emberfest-2025/slides/pages/2-overview.md

 These are kind of somewhat unrelated topics, but it'll all become important momentarily.
-I bring them up, because some of this stuff feels more complicated than it is, and for me especially I have to fight talking myself out of even just... trying -- mustering up that activation energy to get started, and realize I can do this.
+I bring them up, because some of this stuff feels more complicated than it is, and for me especially I have to fight talking myself out of even just... trying -- mustering up that activation energy to get started, and realize I *can* do whatever my task is.

-My hope after going through all this is that you all feel empowered.
+My hope after going through all this is that you all feel empowered to do the same.

 -->